prorev/prorev.github.io/_posts/2020-02-24-r_interview.md

 **What is the difference between Data Mining and Data Analysis?**

-Data Mining is a process of collecting the data where data analysis is a process of understanding (interpreting) the data in some way.
+Data Mining is a process of collecting the data where Data Analysis is a process of understanding (interpreting) the data in some way.

 **What are three major Machine Learning types?**